Current and Future Students

 - Campus orientation and access to designated parking

-To allow adequate time for assessment and implementation of accommodation request, please contact our office preferably at least two months prior to the start of your classes.
-A delay in notifying the Accessibility Services of a request for accommodations could result in your request not being assessed or implemented in time for the course or program for which accommodation is sought.
+To allow adequate time for assessment and implementation of accommodation requests, please contact our office preferably at least FOUR to SIX weeks prior to the start of your classes.
+A delay in notifying Accessibility Services of a request for accommodations could result in your request not being assessed or implemented in time for the course or program for which accommodation is sought.

 Check our Resources page if you're looking for information on funding, sponsorship, career exploration, counselling and student development, etc.

-If you've just been accepted to one of BCIT programs/course(s), you may be eligible to receive accommodations for your disability.
-Please follow the step-by-step process to set up a file and arrange for an appointment with one of the Vocational Rehabilitation Specialists (VRS).
+If you've just been accepted to one of BCIT programs/course(s), you may be eligible to receive accommodations to maximize your ability.
+Please follow the step-by-step process to register with Accessibility Services and arrange for an intake appointment with one of the Vocational Rehabilitation Specialists (VRS).

-If you're returning to continue your program, in order to receive accommodation in Accessibility Services, your Individual Accommodation Plan (IAP) has to be current and updated EVERY TERM.
+If you're returning to continue your program and have already registered with Accessibility Services, you need to notify your Vocational Rehabilitation Specialist every term that you would like to have your Individual Accommodation Plan (IAP) updated EVERY TERM.
 Please contact us at your earliest convenience to set up an appointment for this purpose.

-For students who have been approved for exam accommodations, download the Exam Scheduling Request Form [PDF]*, fill out the student portion of this form for EACH exam, and e-mail, fax, or bring to the office of Accessibility Services at least five business days prior to the exam.
-A delay in notifying Accessibility Services of a request for exam accommodations could result in request not being assessed or implemented in time for the exam for which accommodation is sought.
+For students who have been approved for exam accommodations, download the Exam Scheduling Request Form [PDF], fill out the student portion of this form for EACH exam.
+Please e-mail, fax, or bring to Accessibility Services at least five business days prior to the exam.
+A delay in notifying Accessibility Services of a request for exam accommodations could result in the request not being assessed or implemented in time for the exam for which accommodation is sought.